From Winston Churchill to Michelle Obama, Frank Sinatra to HM The Queen: that is quite some roll-call of famous CREED-lovers…

 CREED also manufacture their own natural essences, using the traditional infusion technique – a costly process, now abandoned by most perfume companies.
 ‘I have one core belief,’ he’s been quoted as saying, ‘and one only: we must always use ingredients which are natural.
 I’ve travelled thousands of miles to find the right fruit or flower.
 My bergamot comes from Calabria.
 My favourite iris is from Florence.
 I found a rare and extraordinary sandalwood at Mysore, in India…’

 All of these – and more – can be explored at your leisure in good perfumeries, but also now at CREED stores in Paris on the Rue des Saints-Pères and in the 8th Arrondissement (close to the major couture houses).
-And CREED now has a true London presence – a boutique within Harrods Salon de Parfums, as well as a stunning, mirrored flagship Mayfair store on Mount Street (above left).
+And CREED now has a true London presence – a stunning, mirrored flagship Mayfair store on Mount Street (above left).
 Almost right back where CREED started…

 Today, there is a seventh-generation perfumer working at the house.
-Erwin Creed (right) has taken his place alongside his father; the two now travel together, seeking out those precious elements and launching fragrances which take CREED in exciting new directions – including a collaboration with Harrods on a spectacular interpretation of an oudh fragrance, Millesime 1849.
+Erwin Creed has taken his place alongside his father (seen together, right); the two now travel together, seeking out those precious elements and launching fragrances which take CREED in exciting new directions – including a collaboration with Harrods on a spectacular interpretation of an oudh fragrance, Millesime 1849.
 (Read Erwin ‘talking oudh‘, here.)
+Together, too, father and son worked on Aventus for Her (above right) – the female counterpart to CREED’s global bestselling men’s fragrance.

 When asked by KA Magazine what inspires him to create a new fragrance, Erwin replied: ‘The same impulse that triggers the sculptor to pick up his tools, the painter his brush or the architect his pad.’
 And, he continued: ‘Making fragrance is a creative endeavour… At CREED, for over 250 years, we have moved towards a notion of perfection, creatively speaking, fragrance by fragrance, pursuing a vision of the true, the good and the beautiful.’